-- MPD extensions to support signalling of operation points using Service Description.
+- MPD extensions to support signalling of Operation Points using Service Description.

 On M4d:

 - DASH-IF Low-Latency Extensions: https://dash-industry-forum.github.io/docs/CR-Low-Latency-Live-r8.pdf

 - UTC Time Sync that can be used by the 5GMS AS and the 5GMS Client in order to measure latency accurately.
 A 3GPP-based network time source may be provided.